Redditor Plans On Keeping Her Ex's Dog Because Their Current "Joint Custody" Arrangement Is Stopping Her From Moving On

 Research supports the idea that when individuals feel involved in decision-making, they are more likely to be satisfied with the outcomes.

 Effective communication is essential in managing post-breakup conflicts, particularly when shared responsibilities are involved.
-Research indicates that clear and respectful dialogue can significantly reduce misunderstandings and foster a more amicable separation.

 In this case, discussing the logistics of pet care openly could have helped both individuals feel heard and respected, potentially easing tensions during a difficult transition.

-What exactly did he say when OP talked about keeping the dog and finally getting the clean breakup she needs
+What exactly did he say when OP talked about keeping the dog and finally getting the clean breakup she needs?

 From the looks of it, OP's ex will not take this news well.
 They can't even have an adult conversation without it resulting in a massive fight.